10 Best Banks in North Carolina

 For savings, M&F accounts are geared toward specific needs, such as Golden Years Savings (for those 55 and older), Youth Savings (for those 21 and younger), and Holiday Savings (to save for purchases during the holiday season).
 They also offer Statement Savings, a standard savings account that requires a $100 opening deposit and a $6 monthly maintenance fee (waived with a $200 daily balance).

 M&F Bank is FDIC-insured, with eight branches in Charlotte, Durham, Greensboro, Raleigh, and Winston-Salem.
-Each branch has a free ATM, and you can also use any ATM in the Wells Fargo network for free, as well.
+Each branch has a free ATM, and you can also use any ATM in the Wells Fargo network for free.

 Pros: